webpack/webpack.js.org/src/content/configuration/resolve.md

 Absolute and relative paths can both be used, but be aware that they will behave a bit differently.

-A relative path will be scanned similarly to how Node scans for `node_modules`, by looking through the current directory as well as its ancestors (i.e. `./node_modules`, `../node_modules`, and on).
+A relative path will be scanned similarly to how Node scans for `node_modules`, by looking through the current directory as well as it's ancestors (i.e. `./node_modules`, `../node_modules`, and on).

 With an absolute path, it will only search in the given directory.